-Credit cards with 0% intro APR’s on purchases or balance transfers are a low-cost option for financing major purchases and offer an alternative to personal loans.
+Credit cards with 0% intro APR on purchases are a low-cost option for financing major purchases and offer an alternative to personal loans.
 But it’s essential to repay the balance on the card before the promotional interest rate expires, or you may wipe out any gains you’ve made.

 When the unexpected hampers your typically faultless financial planning, and you find yourself carrying a balance on one of your credit cards, taking advantage of a 0% balance transfer can stem the losses when high credit card interest starts biting into the thin margins of collecting points and miles.